 As per the back series data on GDP based on the report of Committee on Real Sector Statistics, Indian economy clocked a 10.08 percent growth rate in 2006-07 under the then prime minister Manmohan Singh, the highest since liberalisation of the economy in 1991.

 Commenting on the back series data, senior Congress leader P Chidambaram had said the UPA governments delivered the best ever decadal growth and lifted 140 million out of poverty.

-Niti Aayog vice-chairman Rajiv Kumar attributed the high growth achieved during the UPA government to untenable fiscal deficit and reckless expansion of bank credit that led to dramatic economic collapse.
+Yesterday, Niti Aayog vice-chairman Rajiv Kumar attributed the high growth achieved during the UPA government to untenable fiscal deficit and reckless expansion of bank credit that led to dramatic economic collapse.